a1-digital-international/exoscale-deployment-guides/f5xc-sites/f5xc-site-sks.md

 ![002](img/002.png)

-As next step, the Volterra [Kubernetes manifest](https://gitlab.com/volterra.io/volterra-ce/-/blob/master/k8s/ce_k8s.yml) must be downloaded, enriched with environment-specific information like Cluster-Name, Latitude/Longitude and Token and then must be applied to the Kubernetes cluster.
+As next step, the F5XC [Kubernetes manifest](https://gitlab.com/volterra.io/volterra-ce/-/blob/master/k8s/ce_k8s.yml) must be downloaded, enriched with environment-specific information like Cluster-Name, Latitude/Longitude and Token and then must be applied to the Kubernetes cluster.
 The information which must be added/changed in the manifest are marked with ```# CHANGE ME```.

 ![003](img/003.png)